IBM/mlapp/docs/integrations/azureml/getting-started.md

 !!! note "Creating a Compute Cluster"

     You must create a compute cluster in order to publish a pipeline.
 You can do that via the AzureML workspace.
 Look for **Compute** in the navigation and create a compute under the **Compute clusters** tab

+!!! tip "requirements.txt"

+    MLApp will automatically look up your **requirements.txt** file and add your python libraries to the run configuration of the published pipeline.

+    At minimum the **requirement.txt** file should include the libraries `mlapp` and `azureml-sdk`.
+Any other python libraries you are using should be added as well.

 ### 6. Use pipeline endpoint in the AzureML UI: [https://ml.azure.com/](https://ml.azure.com/)